This is the multi-page printable view of this section. Click here to print.

 Parameter Description

-Vulnerability ID Specify a vulnerability identifier, for example, CVE-2024-3727 or GHSA-qh2h-chj9-jffq.
+Vulnerability ID The vulnerability identifier.
+For example, CVE-2024-3727 or GHSA-qh2h-chj9-jffq (case insensitive).

-Fix Availability Select ‘Fix Not Available’ to apply the exception if a patch is not available for the dependency.
+Fix Availability Select Fix Not Available to apply the exception if a patch is not available for the dependency.

 Parameter Description

-Vulnerability ID Specify a vulnerability identifier, for example, CVE-2024-3727 or GHSA-qh2h-chj9-jffq.
+Vulnerability ID The vulnerability identifier.
+For example, CVE-2024-3727 or GHSA-qh2h-chj9-jffq (case insensitive).

-Package Name Contains Match full or partial package name.
+Package Name Match full or partial package name.
 Do not specify a package version here if you want the exception to apply to multiple versions of the package.

-Fix Availability Select ‘Fix Not Available’ to apply the exception if a patch is not available for the dependency.
+Fix Availability Select Fix Not Available to apply the exception if a patch is not available for the dependency.

-Finding Category Match finding category.
+Category Match finding category.

-Finding Type Match finding type.
+Type Match finding type.

 Severity Match finding severity.